openlab-at-city-tech/openlab/wp-content/plugins/embed-calendly-scheduling/readme.txt

 = How do I connect to Calendly? =

-Paste your Calendly api key in the API Key tab on Embed Calendly settings page
+Paste your Calendly api key in the API Key tab on EMC Scheduling Manager settings page

 = How do I style my embed widget on WordPress? =

-Go to * Dashboard > Embed Calendly > Customizer * and select an event type from the dropdown.
+Go to * Dashboard > EMC > Customizer * and select an event type from the dropdown.
 Then adjust the customizer settings to suit you.

 = How do I add additional CSS class to embed widgets? =